alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## saturday, 16 august 2025 | 22:29
+## saturday, 16 august 2025 | 22:30
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-16, 22:15)
+Weather in Moscow (2025-08-16, 22:30)

-🌡️ Temp: 20.2°C (feels like 20.2°C) <br>
+🌡️ Temp: 20°C (feels like 20°C) <br>
 ☁️ Condition: Cloudy <br>
-💨 Wind: A very light breeze from the Southwest at 1.9 m/s, with gentle gusts up to 4 m/s <br>
+💨 Wind: A light southwest breeze at 2.3 m/s, with gentle gusts up to 4.7 m/s <br>
-💧 Humidity: 63% <br>
+💧 Humidity: 64% <br>
-📉 Pressure: 1006.7 mb (sea level) <br>
+📉 Pressure: Around 1007 mb (sea level) / 993 mb (surface) <br>
-☁️ Cloud cover: The sky is almost completely overcast (98% cloud cover), with the cloud base at 2 km <br>
+☁️ Cloud cover: Very high at 98% (base at 2 km) <br>
 👁️ Visibility: Excellent at 16 km <br>

-☁️ Cloudy and Quiet Evening <br>
+☁️ Calm and Cloudy Evening <br>
-A mild and calm late evening under a blanket of clouds.
-The air is still and clear, offering a peaceful close to the day.
+The evening settles in with a soft, overcast sky, bringing a gentle calm to the city.
+A comfortable temperature lingers, perfect for a quiet night indoors or a peaceful stroll.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence